Welcome to Frieda’s Desserts in Cincinnati.

 By the taste buds of Frank R. Satullo, the OhioTraveler

-The West Side Market in Cleveland provides an old-world shopping experience featuring an indoor and outdoor marketplace that spans the cultural diversities of the world’s ethnic foods.
+The historic West Side Market in Cleveland’s Ohio City provides an old-world shopping experience featuring an indoor and outdoor marketplace that spans the cultural diversities of the world’s ethnic foods.

 Resting on the West Bank of the Cuyahoga River overlooking downtown Cleveland, this 1912 multicultural landmark features more than 100 stands selling some of the best, and in many cases – rare, delicacies around.
 Patrons will find wide varieties of fresh seafood, meat, vegetables, fruit, bakery items, herbs, pastas and a whole lot more.
 From a tourist’s viewpoint, it’s like traveling the world within a city block.